George-R-Heath/NanoLocz/README.md

 Atomic Force Microscopy Analysis Platform.

 31.10.2023 - Full version released - Go to [Releases](https://github.com/George-R-Heath/NanoLocz/releases) to download the latest version \
-Includes several updates to file openers, stability, speed and new features.\
+Includes several updates to file openers, stability, speed and new features.

 ## About NanoLocz
 *NanoLocz* is a free interactive AFM image viewer and analysis platform.
-It's designed for browsing and analysing height data from AFM and HS-AFM imaging with the aim of increasing throughput. see [User Guide here](NanoLocz-User-Guide.md)
+It's designed for browsing and analysing height data from AFM and HS-AFM imaging with the aim of increasing throughput. see [User Guide here!](NanoLocz-User-Guide.md)

 **Capabilities:**
 * Read AFM file types: .spm,  .asd,  .jpk,  .ibw,  .ARIS,  .tiff, .nhf, .gwy